×

 If you are thinking about moving to Ataco, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Ataco can vary greatly depending on the size and location of the property.
 However, generally, it is relatively affordable compared to many other locations.
 For a modest house in the town, one might expect to pay a few hundred dollars per month in rent.
 If looking to purchase a property, a small to medium-sized house might cost a few tens of thousands of dollars.
-However, these prices can fluctuate and it's always best to check with local real estate agents for the most accurate and up-to-date information," commented one expat who made the move to Ataco.
+However, these prices can fluctuate and it's always best to check with local real estate agents for the most accurate and up-to-date information," said one expat who made the move to Ataco.

 Should I buy or rent a home in Ataco?